Skip to main content

 How to choose a company to invest in

-It’s about choosing things that give you a shot at the returns you want, in the time horizon you want, while taking risk you’re comfortable with.
-Here are some tips to help you choose which companies to invest in.
+It’s about choosing things that give you a shot at the returns you want within your investment horizon, while taking risks you’re comfortable with.
+Here are some tips to help you choose a company to invest in.

-Investing in companies tends to give two different kinds of returns:
+Investing in companies can give two different kinds of returns:

 1. Income, when companies give shareholders dividends (a share of the profits), or